citrez/autoIG/README.md

 E --> C[(stream.csv)]
 D --> P[prediction]
 ```

-Raw stream comes in and get minute resampled.

 Everytime we buy.
 OPU gives us the time we bought.
 We wants to have a record of the prediction and model used.